cory-garms/thermal_conversion_demo/README.md

 2. Move the file called exiftool.exe to a folder that is listed in your PATH variable such as 'C:/Windows'

-3. Open the Anaconda terminal and create a new python 3.6 environment using: 'conda create -n thermal_env python=3.6 gdal numpy matplotlib'
+3. Open the Anaconda terminal and create a new python 3.6 environment using: `conda create -n thermal_env python=3.6 gdal numpy matplotlib`

 4. Activate the new environment using: 'conda acivate thermal_env'